thomasvt/Box2DNet/README.md

 ## Dealing with IntPtr

-A lot of API functions use pointers as parameters, or in structs.
-In C# these become ```IntPtr```, so you cannot see which `struct` they originally pointed to in C. To help with this, xml comments showing the original c type are provided wherever applicable in C#: parameters, return types, struct fields.
+The largest down-side of PInvoke wrappers is that the C pointers become `IntPtr` in the .NET.
+Because of this, you cannot see which `struct` or `delegate` a certain field must be, they're all `IntPtr`.
+To help with this, Box2dNet includes the original C type in the generated comments of the C# wrapper code wherever applicable.
+Code completion should show this information.

+To help you, solutions to most use cases involving IntPtr are shown in the following sections:

 ### Delegate IntPtr parameters

-Some functions require you to pass in a callback method as delegate.
-These are always IntPtr, but we can see the actual delegate type for that parameter in the generated comment.
-You should be able to see it through your IDE's tooltips for that parameter, or go to the source and check the comment manually.
+Some functions or structs require you to pass in a delegate to a callback method.
+These are always `IntPtr`, so we have to check the generated comments to find out the underlying C type and pass it as a function pointer.

-Here is an example how to call `b2World_OverlapCircle` with an `IntPtr` callback delegate of type `b2OverlapResultFcn`:
+Here is an example on how to call `b2World_OverlapCircle` with a callback delegate of type `b2OverlapResultFcn`:

 ``` C#
 public void Update()